isomerpages/gb-assist/pages/solutionrepo/solution1201.md

 ---
-title: Gen Collaboration Solution - Microsoft 365 Business Standard + Dell laptop
+title: COVID-19 Support Adventus' Next-Gen Collaboration Solution - Gen Collaboration Solution - Microsoft 365 Business Standard + Dell laptop
 permalink: /productivity-solutions-grant/solutionrepo/solution1201
 ---

 #### Description

-The Adventus Business Laptop Bundle provide for business-grade laptop with collaborative tools and endpoint protection for SME to work remotely and securely.
-Adventus is providing Software + Laptop bundle - one package (Microsoft Business Standard + Dell Latitude 3410).
+Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications into a cloud service, adding Skype for Business and Microsoft Teams as the main communication.

 #### Details of Solution